 Flying Colors was originally published in DTP form by Relative Range.
 It was picked up by GMT Games, LLC in 2005 for professional publication.
 The game has undergone some substantial rules revision after its general release as the gaming community deeply involved in naval combat offered several suggestions to improve playability and realism.
 The latest version of the game rules and charts are available here for download.

-Flying Colors is currently out of print in its 2nd Edition printing, but a 3rd Edition is currently available for pre-order.
-This new edition includes the Ship of the Line expansion described below as well as roughly a additional scenarios that have been culled from the pages of C3i magazine as well as created especially for this new edition.
+Flying Colors is currently back in print as a new deluxe 3rd edition.
+This new edition includes the Ship of the Line expansion described below as well as roughly a dozen additional scenarios that have been culled from the pages of C3i magazine as well as created especially for this new edition.
 Here's your chance to upgrade older editions to the latest component standards.
 If you're new to the game, here's your chance to acquire a veritable encyclopedia of 18th and 19th Century Age of Sail combat.
 Order your copy here.

 AWARDS AND NOMINATIONS